17 THINGS TO SEE OR DO AT WATERLOO STATION, LONDON

 5. The Sunbathers

-This is the newest addition to Waterloo Station, just along from the Battle of Waterloo Memorial.
-This artwork was installed in 2020 and was actually created for the Festival of Britain in 1951, by artist Peter Laszlo Peri.
+This is a recent addition to Waterloo Station, just along from the Battle of Waterloo Memorial.
+Installed in 2020 , it was actually created for the Festival of Britain in 1951, by artist Peter Laszlo Peri.

 It had been assumed lost forever after the Festival, until an appeal was put out to find missing artworks, and someone recognised it as being in terrible state in the garden of the Clarendon Hotel in London.